PHS LogoMain Banner

 Q) What are the limitations of using sound cards for spectral analysis?

-A) Because the maximum sampling rate of sound cards is typically 44.1 kHz, your measurements are limited to 22kHz; however, there are a wide range of sound cards that support sampling rates as high as 192kHz.
-Sound cards have adjustable input gain - although this is helpful in many situations, it does require that provide a known reference signal is you want to calibrate the amplitude readings. of data)
+A) Because the maximum sampling rate of sound cards is typically 44.1 kHz, your measurements are limited to 22kHz; however, there are a wide range of sound cards that support sampling rates as high as 200kHz.
+Sound cards have adjustable input gain - although this is helpful in many situations, it can get accidentally changed and does require that you provide a known reference signal if you want to calibrate the amplitude readings.

-Q) Why don't I hear any sound when using the post-processing mode of SpectraPLUS?
+Q) Why don't I hear any sound when using the post-processing mode?

 Q) You offer several optional features such as the signal generator.
 Can these be purchased at a later time?